browsermedia/browsercms/README.markdown

 The main toolbar has 4 links that use images: My Dashboard, Sitemap, Content  Library and Administration.
 To translate these, you need to create 12 images.
-3 for each link (over, up and active states) Yo can use a .psd file that was added to the repository a while back.
+3 for each link (over, up and active states) You can use a .psd file that was added to the repository a while back.
 It's on doc/design.

 Once you have your images you can:

 * Replace the original images on public/images/cms with your own or
 * Place them wherever you want and adjust the paths on the file config/locales/es/views/layouts/cms_toolbar.yml

+I have not created these images myself yet but if someone is willing to contribute with the Spanish ones that would be awesome!

 ## Creating your own locale files